VortexCoyote/x3tr0v.github.io/_posts/2020-03-09-Specialization.md

 ## Details:
 - 5 Weeks Half-Time
-- Written in Visual C++ within openframeworks, with the ImGui and BASS library
+- Written in Visual C++ within openFrameworks, with the ImGui and BASS library
 - Had prepared a small engine for parsing beatmaps and rendering them before the start of the specialization course

 ## Goal and Purpose
-The goal of my specialization course at The Game Assembly write an editor to a game called [osu!](https://osu.ppy.sh/), and for a specific gamemode within that game called [osu!mania](https://osu.ppy.sh/help/wiki/Game_Modes/osu!mania).
+The goal of my specialization course at The Game Assembly was to write an editor for a game called [osu!](https://osu.ppy.sh/), and for a specific gamemode within that game called [osu!mania](https://osu.ppy.sh/help/wiki/Game_Modes/osu!mania).
 The purpose of this project was to get more experience writing a tool for a specific game, while encountering new and unique problems along the way.

-## Contents
+## Content
 - [What is osu!mania?](#what-is-osu!mania?)
 - [The fileformat](#the-fileformat)
 - [Rendering notes that are on screen from a big collection](#rendering-notes-that-are-on-screen-from-a-big-collection)